 Miles Morales is a New York teen struggling with school, friends and, on top of that, being the new Spider-Man.
 When he comes across Peter Parker, the erstwhile saviour of New York, in the multiverse, Miles must train to become the new protector of his city.Written by

-Alright, let's do this one last time.
+All right, let's do this one last time.
 My name is Peter Parker.
-I was bitten by a radioactive spider and for ten years I've been the one and only Spider-Man.
+I was bitten by a radioactive spider, and for ten years I've been the one and only Spider-Man.
 I'm pretty sure you know the rest.
-I saved a bunch of people, fell in love, saved the city, and then I saved the city again and again and again...
-And, uh...
+I saved a bunch of people, fell in love, saved the city, and then I saved the city again... and again and again and again.
+And I, uh...
 I did this.

 [shot of Spidey doing the emo dance from "Spider-Man 3"]